-This is why we have collected 5 of the best desktops in one place, which we think are the best alternatives if you are engaged in this profession.
+This is why we have collected the best desktops in one place, which we think are the best alternatives if you are engaged in this profession.

 Minimum & Recommended System Requirements for Mechanical Engineers